-Our online training record management software not only tracks and manages training records and certificates for courses completed through our LMS but it can also store, track, and report on training completed in the classroom, in the field, or on another system!
+Our online training management software not only tracks and manages training records and certificates for courses completed through our LMS (Learning Management System) but it can also store, track, and report on training completed in the classroom, in the field, or on another system!

 Using a convenient Excel upload feature, within minutes you can create hundreds of user accounts and upload thousands of training records.
-Once uploaded, you can sort the records by first name, last name, course title, training provider, completion date, or expiry date.
+Once uploaded, you can sort the records in the training record management system by first name, last name, course title, training provider, completion date, or expiry date.
 You can even upload copies of training certificates for each training record.

-Our advanced training matrix feature allows you to quickly and easily customize training for each role and location in your company.
+A standard feature of our training management software, the training matrix feature allows you to quickly and easily customize training for each role and location in your company.
 All you have to do is enter a list of unique company roles (e.g. Driver) and a list of required training topics (e.g. WHMIS and TDG).
-Our system will use this information to automatically generate a training matrix for your company.
+Our learning management system will use this information to automatically generate a training matrix for your company.
 To assign training to roles, simply click on the boxes where the role and required training intersect.
 It’s that easy!